 “夏草や 兵どもが 夢の跡”(`Natsukusa ya tsuhamonodomo ga yume no ato`) – “Grasses in summer, the warriors’ dreams… all that is left”.

-This poem, written by Master haikuist Matsuo Bashō after he visited the ancient temple complex of Hiraizumi, is one of the most famous in Japan.
-Located in Iwate on the banks of the Kitakami-gawa, these simple words summarise the rich history and stillness of this mighty temple complex.
+This poem, written by Master haikuist Matsuo Bashō after he visited the ancient temple complex of Hiraizumi, is one of the most famous writings in Japan.
+Located in Iwate on the banks of the Kitakami-gawa, these simple words summarize the rich history and stillness of this mighty temple complex.
 Basho enjoyed his time here – and you will to.
-With almost 1000 years of history and over 3,000 national treasures promoting the power of Tohoku, the strength of the Fujiwara Clan and the realisation of Pure Land Buddhism, Hiraizumi is well worth a visit.
+With almost 1000 years of history and over 3,000 national treasures promoting the power of Tohoku, the strength of the Fujiwara Clan and the realization of Pure Land Buddhism, Hiraizumi is well worth a visit.

 Accessing Hiraizumi is very simple.
-Most people take a 15 minute local-train from Ichinoseki, which is linked by shinkansen to Tokyo and beyond.
+Most people take a 15 minute local-train from Ichinoseki, which is linked by shinkansen train to Tokyo and beyond.
 Despite the small size of Hiraizumi, the temple complex is large and dominates the town.
 The series of temples which form part of Hiraizumi’s World Heritage Status can be easily accessed using a cheap, frequently scheduled tourist bus.

 Hiraizumi was founded by the Oshu Fujiwara clan.
 Fujiwara no Kiyohira was a samurai known for his fighting skills and technical ability.
 He fought in several wars, losing his grandfather, uncle and others on the battle field.
 After several years, the experiences of war as well as the treatment of enemy and victor impacted his life and his desire for peace.